Educational and Developmental Psychologist

 “I’ve worked on both sides of the classroom door.”

-Before I was a child psychologist I was a primary school teacher, in classrooms in Australia and Singapore.
+Before I was an educational and developmental psychologist I was a primary school teacher, in classrooms in Australia and Singapore.
 I loved that work.
 However, I kept noticing the children who were struggling in ways that went beyond what a teacher could reach — anxious, disconnected, or whose mind worked differently from what the classroom was built for.

-So while raising my own four children, I re-trained as a psychologist, then spent years working in some of Sydney’s leading independent schools as a School Psychologist, before running a private practice on Sydney’s Northern Beaches.
+So while raising my own four children, I re-trained as a psychologist, then spent years working in some of Sydney’s leading independent schools as a School Psychologist, before moving into private practice.

 Along with being an Educational and Developmental Psychologist, I am a certified play therapist, a Gottman-trained parenting coach, and a member of the Australian Psychological Society.